Disclaimer

 The Dalmatian breed is known for being energetic, playful, and friendly dogs.
 They are very social and love spending time with their families.

 However, they tend to be stand-offish and apprehensive in front of strangers and can react aggressively in front of them.
-The Great Dane temperament is amazing.
+The Great Dane’s temperament is amazing.

-On the other hand, Great Danes are calm, gentle giants who enjoy spending time with their owners and surrounding pets in the house.
+On the other hand, Great Dane dogs are calm, gentle giants who enjoy spending time with their owners and surrounding pets in the house.
 They are not very playful, but they love to cuddle with their favorite human and give them lots of kisses!

-Great Danes takes time to hit maturity and is easily scared of strange faces.
+Great Danes take time to hit maturity and are easily scared of strange faces.
 In addition, the presence of strangers makes them aloof, and they may use more protective instincts than usual.

 2. Intelligence

-Both breeds are considered intelligent and competent in their own ways.
-Dalmatians’ independent mind and the ability to come up with different ways to do a specific task makes them intelligent breeds.
+Both breeds are considered intelligent and competent.
+Dalmatians’ independent minds and ability to devise different ways to do a specific task make them intelligent breeds.

-On the contrary, the Great Danes are considered as smart as a three-year-old baby.
-They can understand different words and gestures and are also capable of learning new tricks in a jiffy.
+On the contrary, Great Danes are considered as smart as a three-year-old baby.
+They can understand different words and gestures and learn new tricks instantly.

 3. Housebreaking